SATURDAY ARRIVAL ONLY - NEW KITCHEN MARCH 2019 - PICTURES COMING SOON

 Bedroom 3 - double bed & en-suite shower room & WC.

-Slate paved terrace with garden furniture, lake & valley views.
-A large lawned enclosed garden with small pond, shrubs and trees (young children may need supervision).
+Slate paved terrace with garden furniture offering lake & valley views.
+The cottage also benefits from one of the best gardens in Coniston, a large lawned enclosed garden with seasonal shrubs and trees.
+There is also a small pond so young children may need supervision.

 Available to hire